What Other Parents Are Reading

 - 8. Get Involved

 - 10. Make Time to Talk About School

-Parental support plays a crucial role in helping preteens and teens succeed in middle school.
-But as students grow more independent during these years, it can be challenging for parents to know which situations call for involvement and which ones call for a more behind-the-scenes approach.
+Parental support plays an important part in helping preteens and teens succeed in middle school.
+But as students grow more independent during these years, it can be hard for parents to know which situations call for involvement and which call for a more behind-the-scenes approach.